owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 Ideally, REST web service client test should have the following characteristics:

-1. The experience of testing web service API is similar to that of testing a ActiveRecord model
+1. The experience of testing web service API client code is similar to that of testing a ActiveRecord model
 2. Start up and shut down the web server for the purpose of running REST web services
 3. Rollback test data after each test